perfectblue0/updated-portfolio/README.md

 ## Installation

 There is no installation necessary.
-Click on the link below to explore our app.
+Click on the link below to explore the app.

 [My Portfolio Website](https://avidwebdev.com)